michaelcychan/scales-arpeggios-randomiser/readme.md

 ## To Do list
 [X] Allow to generate the full list for grade 3
+[X] Contains Scales, Arpeggios, chromatics, and Dominant 7th.
 [X] Allow to print a random scale for grade 3
 [X] Limit grade level from 1 to 8
-[] Expand the list from grade 1 to 8 (Currently only grade 2 and 3)
+[] Expand the list from grade 1 to 8 (Currently only grade 2 - 4)
 [] Add Styling